Blog ComparisonsTop 12 Pendo Alternatives for Product Feedback in 2025

 The bottom line is that Pendo is a decent product-analytics tool, but a weak feedback tool.
 Their widgets have limited customizability, and the lack of a public feedback board makes discussing feature requests with users impossible.

 Featurebase is one of the best Pendo alternatives for feedback.
 It has all the matching features and much more for an even lower price.
-Besides feedback boards, it offers changelogs, in-app widgets, and automated emails - all with a beautiful and intuitive design.
+Besides feedback boards, it offers changelogs, roadmaps, surveys, and a Help Center - all with a beautiful design.

-Featurebase comes with a Free Plan that allows unlimited posts.
-You can automatically migrate over from Pendo in minutes, so there's no downside to trying it. 👇
+It comes with a Free Plan that allows unlimited posts.
+You can automatically migrate over from Pendo in minutes, so there's no downside to trying it. π